 T cells are the central components of the immune system.
 In CAR T-cell therapy, T cells are first removed from a sample of blood.
 Then, in the laboratory, specialists modify the cells so they will recognize and attack cancer cells.

 The modified cells then are returned to the patient’s body.
 If the treatment is successful, the newly modified T cells will help a person’s immune system kill off cancer cells, sending the disease into remission.

 This kind of immunotherapy is being studied for a variety of blood cancers.
-Currently, three types of CAR T-cell therapy have moved beyond clinical trials.
+Currently, four types of CAR T-cell therapy have moved beyond clinical trials.
 They are being used to treat: